technicalguru/php-database/README.md

 **Notice:** Don't worry when you were already using the v1.2 `Criteria` class.
 It is kept for compatibility in the 1.x versions (`Criteria` now inherits from `Query`).
 Starting with v2.0, this interface will be removed.

-**Disclaimer:** The Criteria API cannot yet produce `GROUP BY` clauses as they are more complex to build.
+**Disclaimer:** The Query API cannot yet produce `GROUP BY` clauses as they are more complex to build.
 It will be added later.

 ## Creating a Query